nicocraft31/RefineryCraft/README.md

 # Refinery Craft

-A Minecraft 1.12.2 mod I develop in my free time (Which in any way is NEARLY finished).
+A Minecraft 1.12.2 mod I develop in my free time (Which isn't in any way NEARLY finished).
 Now I'm just planing and "developing" the mod, which means, LATER, I'll update to modern versions.

 ## Setup and run